PlatONnetwork/platon-tester/README.md

 # Use with Web3.py

 See the [web3.py documentation](http://web3py.readthedocs.io/en/latest/) for
-information on the `EthereumTester` provider which integrates with this library.
+information on the `PlatonTester` provider which integrates with this library.